 💭 FAQs

 If you want to take the easy route, you can buy premade cannoli shells.
-But what's the fun in that?!
 I find homemade cannoli shells are fresher and taste more authentic, but if you're pressed for time (or don't want to put in the extra effort) there is no shame in buying premade.
 I won't judge!

 I've found that the number one reason why cannoli filling isn't thick is that the ricotta cheese wasn't drained.
-This one simple step is SO important if you want a thick filling!
-And it's so easy to do!
+This one simple step is SO important if you want a thick filling.

 To drain the ricotta, you simply line a fine mesh strainer with a cheesecloth and place it over a bowl.
 Scoop the ricotta into the strainer and place the strainer and bowl in the fridge with a heavy object on top (I usually use something I already have in the fridge, like a container of sour cream).
-I've found this is easiest to do the night before you plan on making the ricotta.
+It's best to do this the night before you plan on making the ricotta.

 Cannoli filling can be stored in an airtight container in the fridge for up to 4 days.